Troubleshooting Chrysler Check Engine Light

 How to Reset Chrysler Check Engine Light

 Let’s look at the instructions on reading and clearing the Chrysler check engine light(s).
-For this procedure, you will need an OBD-II scanner.
+You will need an OBD-II scanner like the YOUCANIC Full System Scanner for this procedure.

 - Read codes.
 The next step is to read the codes.
-Now we will look at using various scan tools to diagnose Chrysler check engine light.
+Now, we will look at using various scan tools to diagnose the Chrysler check engine light.

 - Fix all the problems found in step 3.
 Reconnect the scanner and select Clear Fault Codes from the main menu to clear the codes and reset the check engine light.